SandyRodger/LS170-171/lesson_1.md

 - Yes, the devices are physically connected now, but they don't know how to talk.
 - How do we identify the device we want to send our data to?
 - That's the concern of this layer.
 Finding the device on the physical network and moving the data there.
 - For OSI, this is layer 2 between the physical layer and the network layer.
-For IPS  the link layer is level 1.
+For IPS  the link-layer is level 1.
 - For both models though we can think of this layer as the bridge between the physical layer and the more logical layer above.
 - The most commonly used protocol at this layer is the ethernet protocol.
-- (Ethernet cables are used to connect devices on a network such as switches, computers and routers.)
+- (Ethernet cables are used to connect devices such as switches, computers and routers on a network.)
 - Two of the most important aspects of ethernet are
   -  framing
   -  addressing.

 ### Ethernet frames
 - Ethernet frames are a PDU and encapsulate data from the Internet/Network layer above.
-- This layer (the data/link layer is the lowest layer at which encapsulation takes place.
+- This layer (the data/link layer) is the lowest layer at which encapsulation takes place.
 (Because at the physical layer the data is just a stream of bits without structure.
-- An ethernet frame adds logical structure to thismass of bits.
+- An ethernet frame adds logical structure to this mass of bits.
 The data in the ethernet frame is still in bits, but it is structured so the actual data-payload occupies one particular place and the other places are discernable as meta-data for directing the frame.

 <p align="center">
 <img width="881" alt="Screenshot 2023-04-07 at 17 57 55" src="https://user-images.githubusercontent.com/78854926/230647639-3a0db69b-b177-4fd1-99ed-a27c490d8bdf.png">